snacktavish/TreeUpdatingComparison/TreeComparison.md

 The python script get_dates.py translates the short form citations into their full citation information.
-It outputs
+It outputs the tree if you input a list of ids, and a date file with age estimates and citations for nodes.

 ```
    $ python  get_dates.py --ott-ids 937560  --output lizard
 ```

-There is also an R-package to gather date information, Datelife, available online at datelife.opentreeoflife.org
+There is also an R-package to gather date information and estimate dated trees, Datelife, available online at datelife.opentreeoflife.org.

 ##  Exercise